-Due to the Coronavirus situation we are very sorry that we are unable to accept any bookings for baptisms except in emergency situations for the time being.
+Due to the Coronavirus situation we are very sorry that we are unable to accept any firm bookings for baptisms except in emergency situations.

 Please see the Church of England website for guidance on how the Coronavirus outbreak has effected various elements of our worship and activities